Build your own & share with your team

 ## Want to go deeper?

-Skills can do a lot more — load reference notes, follow a strict procedure, build on each other.
-The built-in **Studio Ignition** diagnostic is a large example of a multi-step skill set.
+Skills can do a lot more — load reference notes, follow a strict procedure, build on each other, and chain into a multi-step skill set.
 If you (or a technical teammate) want to author skills in depth, the [developer tools reference](/for-developers/tools.md) documents the skill tools in full.

 ## Related